guywithacube/google-apps-script-typescript-boilerplate/README.md

 Boilerplate template for developing a [Google Apps Script](https://script.google.com/) project that supports [TypeScript](https://www.typescriptlang.org/).

-This README is written for [*NIX-like](https://en.wikipedia.org/wiki/Unix) environments; however, it is likely applicable for other platforms.
+This README is written for [*NIX-like](https://en.wikipedia.org/wiki/Unix) environments; however, it is likely applicable to other platforms.

 ## Prerequisites